-Slickhorn Canyon, Access #1 Professional Review and Guide
+Slickhorn Canyon, Access #1 Professional Guide

 "Slickhorn Canyon, a majestic gorge draining the western flanks of Cedar Mesa, is comparable to Grand Gulch in its landscape and attractions.
 An increasing number of hikers are discovering Slickhorn as an alternative destination to the more popular Grand Gulch.
 But access to Slickhorn Canyon is not easy, and since only experienced hikers can safely negotiate its many access routes, the canyon seldom seems overcrowded.